Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 We will calculate the diversity in our heathland sample `ERR4998593` and compare it with data from another site from the same study: `ERR4998600`.
 This is a fenland site (so lower and wetter than our heathland site).

-There are 2 steps to need to calculate the diversity of our samples.
+There are 2 steps needed to calculate the diversity of our samples.

 1. Create a Biological Observation Matrix, BIOM table, from the Kraken output.
-A BIOM table is an matrix of counts with samples in the columns and taxa in the rows.
+A BIOM table is a matrix of counts with samples in the columns and taxa in the rows.
 The values in the matrix are the counts of that taxa in that sample.
 2. Analyse the BIOM table to generate diversity indices and relative abundance plots.